MicrosoftDocs/powerapps-docs/powerapps-docs/teams/bulletins-architecture.md

 1. When a user selects any Bulletin FAQ from **FAQs** screen, the selected Bulletin FAQ will be stored at a global variable **gblRecordBulletinFAQ.**

-2. The Bulletin FAQ details like category, question and answer are displayed using **gblRecordBulletin.**
+2. The Bulletin FAQ details like category, question, and answer are displayed using **gblRecordBulletin.**

 3. If the user makes any changes to the Bulletin FAQ the **Save** button gets activated.
-This validation leverages the **varDirtyCategory, varDirtyQuestion, varDirtyAnswer, varDirtyReadyForReview, varDirtyFeatured** variables.
+This validation uses the **varDirtyCategory, varDirtyQuestion, varDirtyAnswer, varDirtyReadyForReview, varDirtyFeatured** variables.
 4. Once saved, the Bulletin FAQ moves to draft state if **Ready for review** is marked as **No.** Otherwise, Bulletin FAQ moves to pending state if **Ready for review** is marked as **Yes**.

 #### Publishing an FAQ